Toy Safety and Quality, Inc.

 San Francisco CA 94118

-1. Commit to Safe Toys throughout the supply chain, from design through raw materials, manufacturing, packaging and distribution.
+1. Commit to Safe Toys throughout the supply chain, from design through raw materials, manufacturing, packaging distribution, and marketing.
 Make sure your suppliers have proper policies and procedures in place and that they are documented.

 2. Know the Age Group for which the toy design is appropriate.
 Proper age grading determines the design and test requirements.
 Especially look out for small parts, which can pose choking hazards for children under three.
-Visit the CPSC website to download the complete 2018 Draft CPSC Age Determination Guidelines updated from 2002 Guidelines (2.7MB PDF).
+Visit the CPSC website to download the complete 2020 CPSC Age Determination Guidelines updated from 2002 Guidelines .

-3. Certify that your toys are safe per CPSIA and Rule 16 CFR 1107, which is effective February 8, 2013.
+3. Certify that your toys are safe per CPSIA and Rule 16 CFR 1107.
 See section below.

-6. Keep up to date on the toy industry at the Toy Industry Association (TIA) website.
+6. Keep up to date on the toy industry at the Toy Association website.

 7. Make sure that the quality and safety requirements are clear and agreed to by the manufacturer.
 Document the requirements and consider if legal counsel is needed.